SwedbankPay/developer.swedbankpay.com/checkout/other-features.md

 Triggered when a consumer has been identified or shipping address has been updated.
-{% include alert.html type="neutral" icon="info" body= "The Checkin must be
+{% include alert.html type="informative" icon="info" body= "The Checkin must be
 completed before any shipping details are finalized, as the Checkin component provides shipping address via the `onShippingDetailsAvailable` event." %}